DavideBrex/SpikeFlow/README.md

         index: /path/to/dm16.bowtie.index
 ```

-In case you do not have the indexes at hand, do not worry, the pipeline will generate them for you.
-To do so, you need to set the species, the ensembl release and build parameteres both for reference and spike-in.
-You can find these info on the ensembl [website](https://www.ensembl.org/index.html).
+If you don't have the genome indexes readily available, the pipeline can generate them for you.
+To facilitate this, you'll need to specify the parameters shown below for both the reference and spike-in species.
+These parameters include the species name, the Ensembl release, and the genome build version.
+You can find all of this information on the Ensembl [website](https://www.ensembl.org/index.html).

 ```yaml
     # Ensembl species name